Introduction

 -

-Flip the board over and carefully solder the three connections.
-Use caution - these three pins are spaced close together and it is easy to bridge the solder.
+Flip the board over and carefully solder the three connections on the top side of the board.
 Ask for help if you cannot solder the pins without bridging.

 -